 We start with determining the asset allocation, or proportion of each fund that will be invested in each asset class, for each Fund.
-The Funds (except for the Cash Fund) invest in more than one asset class.
+The Funds invest in more than one asset class.

 We then choose one or more underlying investment managers to manage the assets in each asset class.
 We consider a range of factors when picking these underlying investment managers, including: